nicholaswmin/automap/README.md

 A lot of managed cloud Redis providers do not allow it's use.

 It goes without saying that if you can use it then by all means, you should.

+### Alternatives

+[Redis-OM][redisom]

+This is a full-blown Object-Mapper which of course requires schema definitions.
+It's like an ORM but for non-relational datastores like Redis.

+Note:

+- This package doesn't involve defining relationship between entities so it's not aiming to be an OM itself hence it's not really an "alternative" but if you confused this for an OM/ORM and got disappointed, this is what you should be looking at.

+- I have no idea how fast it is with lists.
+It's unlikely to be faster than this package, especially when no nesting is involved but I could very well be wrong.

 ## Test